liprec/azurebi-docs/vsts-extensions/azure-data-factory-deploy.md

 ---
 uid: vsts/azuredatafactory/deploy
 title: Azure Data Factory Deployment
-description: Visual Studio Team Service deploy task that will deploy JSON files with definition of Linked Services, Datasets and/or Pipelines to an existing Azure Data Factory.
+description: This task can be added to an Azure DevOps pipeline to deploy JSON files with definition of Linked Services, Datasets, Dataflows, Pipelines and/or Triggers to an existing Azure Data Factory.
 tags: [
+    { "name": "AzureDevOps" },
-    { "name": "VSTS" },
+    { "name": "azure-pipelines" },
     { "name": "Azure" },
     { "name": "release" },
+    { "name": "pipelines" },
     { "name": "data factory" }
 ]
 system: {